It can improve your relationship for many years to come.

-Now more than ever, you may cling to thinking that it hasn’t been enough time, that you yearn for togetherness, and desiring more opportunities for being present and engaging in quality family time with your child.
-You may also perseverate over thoughts about where you may have failed, what you have done right, and what you strive to do better in the future with your family.
+You may cling to the thought that it hasn’t been enough time, yearning for more togetherness and engagement in quality family time.
+You may also perseverate over thoughts about whether you failed them in some way.
+As well as contemplating over what you could strive to do better in the future with them (and their siblings).

-Instead of wondering, considering giving your child an exit interview.
-They typically conduct these interviews at work.
-The purpose of doing them at work is to gain feedback from departing employees in order to improve aspects of the organization, better retain employees, and to reduce turnover.
+Instead of wondering, you can give your child an exit interview.
+Exit interviews are typically conducted at work.
+The purpose of doing them at work is to gain feedback from departing employees in order to improve aspects of the organization, better retain employees, and reduce turnover.

-- How do you feel about leaving for college in general?
+- How do you feel about leaving for college?

 - It’s typical to have mixed feelings.
 What do you fear about going off to college?
 What are you looking forward to?

-- Looking back, is there anything you regret before going off to college?
+- Looking back, is there anything you regret?

-- What positive memories over time stand out for you that you’ll take with you?
+- What positive memories stand out for you that you’ll take with you?

-- What do you think the climate at our home has been?
+- What do you think the climate at our home has been like?
 Can you give some examples?

 - What was that like for you?

-- How did you think and feel about how we all communicated?
+- How do you think and feel about how we all communicate?

-- Any feedback for me (us) going forward to improve our communication with each other and/or with you and your siblings?
+- Any feedback for dad and me going forward to improve our communication with each other and/or with you and your siblings?

-- Any general disappointments or improvements you can share that can be potentially beneficial with your siblings?
+- Any general disappointments or improvements you could share that can be potentially beneficial with your siblings?

-- How do you think and feel about your relationship with me (us)?
+- How do you think and feel about your relationship with me?

-- What can I (we) do in the future that can help to improve it?
+- What can I do in the future that can help to improve it?

 - Any concerns or feedback about your relationships with your siblings?
-How can I (we) work to improve those relationships?
+How can Dad and I both work to improve those relationships?